nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 The following configuration files are available:

-* :file:`overlay-vendor_hook.conf` - Enables the vendor hooks extension.
-  It also specifies the source file to use.
-  See :ref:`ot_coprocessor_sample_features_enabling_hooks` for more information.
 * :file:`overlay-logging.conf` - Enables the logging extension.
   This file configures different log levels for the sample, the Zephyr system, and OpenThread.
-* :file:`overlay-rcp.conf` - Enables the RCP architecture.
-  This file configures the sample to use the RCP architecture instead of the NCP architecture.
-* :file:`overlay-minimal_rcp.conf` - Enables a minimal configuration that reduces the code size and RAM usage.
+* :file:`overlay-minimal.conf` - Enables a minimal configuration that reduces the code size and RAM usage.
   This file enables the RCP architecture with basic functionality and optimizes stacks and buffer sizes.
   For more information, see :ref:`app_memory`.
 * :file:`overlay-usb.conf` - Enables emulating a serial port over USB for Spinel communication with the host.
 Additionally, you need to set :makevar:`DTC_OVERLAY_FILE` to :file:`usb.overlay`.